jakesturges/jakesturges/README.md

 <br>
  🔱 Education: Currently specializing in full-stack web development at ASU.<br>
  💻 Passion: Coding has become my latest obsession.
 I'm constantly learning new languages to broaden my expertise.<br>
- 💡 Mission: Leverage my skills by creating impactful digital solutions to help businesses thrive in the tech landscape.<br>
+ 💡 Mission: Leverage my skills by creating impactful digital solutions that help businesses thrive in the tech landscape.<br>
  👨🏻‍🍳 Work: I'm a cook by day, whipping up delicious dishes when I'm not coding.<br>
  💪🏻 Hobbies: In my free time, I enjoy literature, staying fit, and following UFC matches.
 My favorite book series is Red Rising by Pierce Brown.
 I'm also a huge anime and film enthusiast.
 <br>